lavanya12383/EXPERIMENT-1-Determination-of-Optical-Fiber-Modes/README.md

 to alter the angular orientation of one base plate relative to the	other can then adjust the screws.

 The number of modes propagating through the fiber depends on V-number.
 If the fiber whose number is less than 2.045,	it allows to propagate single mode through it, so it is called as Single Mode fiber.
-A Multimode fiber, V-number is slightly greater than 2.045 but the number of allowed modes is small enough that they may be individually identified when the output of the fiber is examined.
+A Multimode fiber, V-number is slightly greater than 2.045 but the number of allowed mode s is small enough that they may be individually identified when the output of the fiber is examined.
 When V < 2.045, then only a single mode may propagate in the fiber waveguide.
 This mode is HE11 mode or LP01 – Linearly Polarized mode.
 When V > 2.045, other modes may propagate, when V is slightly greater than 2.045 i.e. V = 4.91 then 4 Linearly Polarized modes will propagate through fiber.